changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

 ![Alt text for image](./screenshot_assets/order_to_cash_architecture.png)

-This lab focuses on automating the **Order to Cash (O2C)** process using Watsonx Orchestrate.
+This lab focuses on automating the **Order to Cash (O2C)** process using watsonx Orchestrate.
 The goal is to streamline procurement and financial workflows by leveraging AI-driven agents that integrate with enterprise systems like **SAP S4HANA**.

 The specific scenario involves performing a **three-way match** between **Purchase Order**, **Supplier Invoice**, and **Goods Receipt** to validate invoices and ensure compliance.
 This is a critical step in the O2C cycle for preventing payment errors and maintaining financial integrity.

-We will build a multi-agent solution within Watsonx Orchestrate that:
+We will build a multi-agent solution within watsonx Orchestrate that:

 * Creates purchase orders and retrieves their details from SAP S/4HANA.
 * Extracts goods receipt data and links it to the corresponding purchase order.